Data Protection

 Don’t…

-The ICOs actions this week have issued a statement of intent to be ignored at our peril – how does your DP package shape up?
+The ICO’s actions this week have issued a statement of intent to be ignored at our peril – how does your DP package shape up?

 Time to audit data compliance?

 We’re nearly a year since the frantic preparations for GDPR.
 How is it all going?
 Should we be checking?
-Should we audit?
+Should we audit data compliance?

-Why do I need to complete an audit?
+Why do I need to complete a data compliance audit?

-An audit allows an Organisation to understand whether it is complying with the requirements of the Data Protection Act 2018, GDPR and PECR.
-Art 5(2) of GDPR states that “The Controller shall be responsible for, and be able to demonstrate compliance with, paragraph 1 [the principles]”.
-This is often referred to as the ‘accountability’ principle – completing and audit will allow an organisation to demonstrate accountability with the principles.
+An audit allows an organisation to understand whether it is complying with the requirements of the Data Protection Act 2018, GDPR and PECR.
+Art 5(2) of GDPR states that

 If the worst happens, and your organisation does suffer a data breach, the ability to demonstrate that you have completed regular audits and reviews of your data protection arrangements may assist in mitigating against a GDPR fine.